ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 and (percentage_laid_off is null or percentage_laid_off = '');
 ```

-*Observation: I believe this null values will be irrelevant for analysis, Total & Percentage Laid Off are part of the core data for analysis.
+*Recommendation: I believe this null values will be irrelevant for analysis, Total & Percentage Laid Off are part of the core data for analysis.
 Hence, Data is not trusted.*

 ```sql
 DELETE